SajaHamade/Airline-Company-System/README.md

 # Airline Company System
-This is a full-stack application built with Spring Boot,React.js(with Vite),MysQL.
+This is a full-stack application built with Spring Boot,React.js(with Vite),MySQL.

 ## Project Description
 -Airline Company System facilitates user and administrator interactions.